Setup Instructions - Ride

 - Never over tighten!
 The stainless heads can strip out if too much torque is applied.
 As long as the bail blocks are flat against the cants and the cants are flat against the binding plates, the screws are snug enough.
 The cants actually impart a slight load on the screws that helps lock them in place.

 - When tightening, start with one and just barely get it threaded.
 Then do the second in the same way.
 Now you can start tightening them down, each a little bit at a time to help minimize the chance of cross-threading.
 While tightening, it's a good idea to keep checking that the bail is seated properly in the bail block.
 Note that it may be necessary to squeeze the bail while the screws are being tightened so as not to pinch the bail lip/stop in between the block and the cant/binding plate.
-A little bit of anti-seize may be applied to these screws to make the process easier and is recommended for bindings that will be adjusted several times such as those used for rentals or demos.

 - MOUNT THE CLEAT PLATES FIRST:

 This is how you set your stance width and setback.

 - Make sure that the two halves of the splitboard are perfectly aligned with all hooks engaged and the tip and tail clips latched.
 Our Hercules Hooks and Voile hooks lock together and usually ensure the two board halves are in perfect alignment.
 Karakoram clips allow for slight variations in board half positions and will require more careful alignment.